Brewers seek to make history with 3rd straight playoff berth - WHIZ News

 ROTATION QUESTIONS

 The bullpen must produce in part because of the rotation uncertainty.
 Brandon Woodruff and Adrian Houser are the only Brewers pitchers who made double-digit starts for Milwaukee last season.
-Woodruff made the NL All-Star team last year and went 11-3 with a 3.62 ERA.
+Woodruff was an All-Star last year and went 11-3 with a 3.62 ERA.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports